Shih-Ming/mypage/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
-I'm a master's student at the [Advanced Antenna Laboratory](https://shihyuansite.wordpress.com/) at [National Taiwan University](https://www.ntu.edu.tw/english/) and an student research assistant at [Academia Sinica Institute of Astronomy and Astrophysics](https://www.asiaa.sinica.edu.tw/people/cv.php?i=smhuang).
+I'm a master's student at [Advanced Antenna Laboratory](https://shihyuansite.wordpress.com/) at [National Taiwan University](https://www.ntu.edu.tw/english/) and a student research assistant at [Academia Sinica Institute of Astronomy and Astrophysics](https://www.asiaa.sinica.edu.tw/people/cv.php?i=smhuang).
 I am interested in developing novel applications of microwave engineering and specialized at system integration of microwave and baseband circuits.

+My current research focus is "Spatially-Reconfigurable Drone-Based Phased Arrays."
+The project was sponsored by  [Ministry of Science and Technology](https://www.most.gov.tw/?l=en) (MOST) in Taiwan, and led by my advisor, Prof. [Shih-Yuan Chen](https://www.ee.ntu.edu.tw/profile1.php?teacher_id=942017).
+In this project, I am responsible for system integration and proposal drafting to MOST.
 </div>

 <div class="me" markdown="1">